nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/Ethos_of_Open_Science_Module.md

 - Does anything need to be clarified?
 - Is there any terminology that is confusing, problematic or misused?

-To access the module document please download [here](https://docs.google.com/document/d/16ZMLkU6w3dsbD0xe-m4QPRd4BQ2dd4fS/edit#heading=h.jnf62p6pzwaf).
-Once ready to submit your review, please submit your feedback directly in the document and submit [here](https://docs.google.com/forms/d/1ZjXT4OWuXzLEXx-UrCeqbZSESMUnFio2kUqoFf9YHT8/prefill).
+To access the module document please download [here].
+Once ready to submit your review, please submit here.
 The review period will remain open until September 28, 2022.